CodeAssociate/CA.Blocks.DataAccess/Documentation/HowTo/selecting-single-rows.md

 ## Selecting Single Rows

 Selecting single rows from a database is a common task.
 There are two primary driving cases:
-* Firstly selecting data involved with a unique index such as a primary key, where there can be zero or one rows returned.
+* Firstly selecting data involved with a unique index such as a primary key, where there can be zero or one row returned.
-* Secondly selecting the top row from a set typically with an specified order , for example selecting the person with the most sales, or selecting a persons most recent sale, In these cases there many be zero, one or more rows returned.
+* Secondly select the top row from a database with a specified order, for example selecting the person with the most sales, or selecting a person's most recent sale, In these cases, there may be zero, one or more rows returned.

-Depending on how you want to work with the data that you retrieve there are a number of options when working with single row data.
-These options focus on how to you what to deal with the cases where there are zero, rows, one row and many rows.
+Depending on how you want to work with the data that you retrieve there are several options when working with single-row data.
+These options focus on how you want to deal with the cases where there are zero, rows, one row and many rows.
 The default method is ExecuteTo&lt;T>(cmd).
 This provides the default implementation of FirstOrDefault.